awsdocs/aws-dms-user-guide/doc_source/CHAP_Target.Redshift.md

 ### Multithreaded CDC task settings for Amazon Redshift<a name="CHAP_Target.Redshift.ParallelApply.CDC"></a>

 To promote CDC performance, you can use the following `ParallelApply*` task settings:
 + `ParallelApplyThreads` – Specifies the number of concurrent threads that AWS DMS uses during a CDC load to push data records to a Amazon Redshift target endpoint\.
 The default value is zero \(0\) and the maximum value is 32\.
+The minimum recommended value equals the number of slices in your cluster\.
 + `ParallelApplyBufferSize` – Specifies the maximum data record requests while using parallel apply threads with Redshift target\.
 The default value is 100 and the maximum value is 1,000\.
 We recommend to use this option when ParallelApplyThreads > 1 \(greater than one\)\.

   To obtain the most benefit for Redshift as a target, we recommend that the value of `ParallelApplyBufferSize` be at least two times \(double or more\) the number of `ParallelApplyThreads`\.